 Known best for its culture and rich history, Cuba is also home to some of the best protected waters in the entire Caribbean.
 Due to the US embargo on trade and tourism, this island's coral reefs are among the most healthy in the region and ocean wildlife thrives in many spots.

-SEE Turtles partners with Cuba Marine Research and Conservation to promote conservation tours to Guanahacabibes National Park, the second most important turtle nesting beach in the country.
+SEE Turtles partners with local researchers to promote conservation tours to Guanahacabibes National Park, the second most important turtle nesting beach in the country.

 Feature Sea Turtle Hotspot

 Guanahacabibes National Park: The beaches here are home to the second largest breeding population of green turtles in the country with an average of more than 300 nests per season.
-2013 was a record year for this beach with nearly 900 nests recorded; our support helped to save an estimated 14,000 hatchlings through the efforts of the University of Havana's Center for Marine Investigations and Cuba Marine Research and Conservation.
+To date, through our trips and support from our Billion Baby Turtles program, we have helped save more than 100,000 hatchlings at this beach.

 Sea Turtle Species in Cuba